tibebu-sime/python-string-count/README.md

 # python-string-count
-A Python program to count words in a text
+This is a Python program to count words in a text, and store as a dictionary.